Arabic Pasts - Abstracts

 The paper will then explore the role of the biography of Ibn ʿAbd al-Salām in forging the collective memory of the Shāfiʿī madhhab and in the preservation of a cherished Shāfiʿī golden age as related by 14th century Syrian and Egyptian authors.
 Furthermore, the paper will highlight the uses of his remembrance in the crystallization of the identity of a Sufi group in Egypt.
 Finally, the paper will examine the role of Ibn ʿAbd al-Salām’s biography in delimiting the contours of doctrinal disputes and tensions among different Muslim groups.
 I will present the uses of Ibn ʿAbd al-Salām’s memory in the constant rivalries and competition amongst Shāfiʿī-Ashʿarīs, Shāfiʿī traditionists, Ashʿarī-Sufis, and Ḥanbalīs throughout the Mamluk and Ottoman periods.
 I will lastly mention the uses of Ibn ʿAbd al-Salām’s biography in present day international politics.

-Eli Osheroff, PhD Candidate in the Department of Islamic and Middle Eastern studies at the Hebrew University and at The Simon Dubnow Institute for Jewish History and Culture, Leipzig.
+Eli Osheroff, Hebrew University and Simon Dubnow Institute for Jewish History and Culture, Leipzig

 As much as these illustrations enriched the book from a scholarly perspective, they also contributed greatly to the fierce criticism that al-‘Arif received.
 Not long after Tarikh Ghazza was published, the Gazan intellectual and poet Hilmi Abu Sha’ban (1911-1978) published a booklet by a similar name, Tarikh Ghazza: Naqd wa-Tahlil (The History of Gaza, Criticism and Analysis) dedicated to refuting al-‘Arif’s ideological standpoint and scholarly arguments.
 Abu Sha’ban argued that al-‘Arif had written a traitorous piece of Palestinian history, succumbing to Zionist perceptions and strengthening Jewish claims to the land.
 Abu Sha’ban was particularly drawn to one illustration of an allegedly Jewish candelabrum inscribed on the pillars of the Great Mosque of Gaza, which was presented in al-‘Arif’s book.